Overview of Viva Connections

 Components to Viva Connections

-Cards in the Viva Connections Dashboard are based on adaptive cards and the SharePoint Framework (SPFx).
-They provide a low-code solution to bring your line-of-business apps into the Dashboard.
-In addition, in Viva Connections for Desktop, the experience uses SharePoint home sites, which can be extended using SPFx web parts and extensions.
+Cards in the Viva Connections dashboard are based on adaptive cards and the SharePoint Framework (SPFx).
+They provide a low-code solution to bring your line-of-business apps into the dashboard.
+In addition, Viva Connections desktop combined with SharePoint home sites can also be further customized and extended using SPFx web parts and extensions.

-The Viva Connections Dashboard is available on mobile platforms (iOS, Android) in the Viva Connections Teams app, and on the desktop as a web part.
-This web part can be integrated into a SharePoint Home site, which then is exposed as part of the Viva Connections for Desktop experience in Teams.
+The Viva Connections dashboard is available on desktop, mobile platforms (iOS, Android), and as a web part on SharePoint sites.
+This web part can be integrated into a SharePoint home site, which then is exposed as part of the Viva Connections for desktop experience in Teams.

 Users can select cards or click the buttons on cards to do things like:

 - Displaying a quick view with more information or an input form

 - Navigating to a SharePoint page